Authority Cited: Anon.

 - To Dr. Chetwood, when he had the Gout (Dr. Waldren, M.D., Nichols' Select Collection of Poems, 1780, III, p.
 178); shin

-nizy (added in 1773 Dict.); True critics laugh, and bid the trifling nisi Go read Quintilian.
-[BKG 2023 Note: Prof. Beth Young has found a 1712 poem addressed to Mr. Addison by a Mr. Webster of Christ-Church, Oxford in vol. III of Bell's Fugitive Poetry, 1789.
+- Bell's Fugitive Poetry, 1789 nizy (added in 1773 Dict.); True critics laugh, and bid the trifling nisi Go read Quintilian.
+[BKG 2023 Note: Prof. Beth Young has found a 1712 poem addressed to Mr. Addison by a Mr. Webster of Christ-Church, Oxford in vol. III.
 Inexact quote, perhaps from memory, (nisy in the text) from p.89 (the poem runs from p.88 to p.109).
 The note with regard to the poem's first publication in 1713 is on p.
-171. No further information on Mr. Webster has been located.]
+171. Mr. Webster may be a pseudonym of Francis Reynardson.]

 By W. Chappell, 1855